 Defendant completed the affidavit in support of his assertion of the MMMA for the purpose of his affirmative defense and motion to dismiss on June 9, 2009.
 In that affidavit, he stated that he uses marijuana for chronic pain and nausea caused by the Lyme disease.
 Also on June 9, 2009, defendant prepared an affidavit of qualifying patient, indicating that he was a patient qualifying for the medical use of marijuana.
-Defendant represented that Breitenbach had diagnosed defendant with a debilitating medical condition, Lyme disease, and that in Breitenbach's opinion defendant would likely "receive therapeutic or palliative benefit from the medical use of marijuana to treat or alleviate that debilitating medical condition or symptoms associated with that debilitating medical condition."
+Defendant represented that Breitenbach had diagnosed defendant with a debilitating medical condition, Lyme disease, and that in Breitenbach's opinion defendant would likely "receive therapeutic or palliative benefit from the medical use of marihuana to treat or alleviate that debilitating medical condition or symptoms associated with that debilitating medical condition."

-&lt;sup>2 Although there seemed to be some confusion in the questioning such that Breitenbach appeared to say defendant needed to use one and a half ounces per day, we believe that this is the more reasonable interpretation of his testimony based on what was asked and answered.
+$^2$ Although there seemed to be some confusion in the questioning such that Breitenbach appeared to say defendant needed to use $1\frac{1}{2}$ ounces per day, we believe that this is the more reasonable interpretation of his testimony based on what was asked and answered.

-Defendant offered into evidence his qualifying patient certificate, which indicated that his illness qualified him as eligible to use medical marijuana.
-He also provided his application form for registering for a medical marijuana card, which he prepared on April 12, 2009.
-The Michigan Department of Community Health issued him a certification card two weeks later.
-Defendant explained that he did not register for medical marijuana use certification before April 12, 2009, because the application form was not available online until April 8, 2009, two days after his arrest.
+Defendant offered into evidence his qualifying patient certificate, which indicated that his illness qualified him as eligible to use marijuana for medical purposes.
+He also provided his application form for registering for a medical-marijuana registry identification card, which he prepared on April 12, 2009.
+The Michigan Department of Community Health issued him a registration card two weeks later.
+Defendant explained that he did not register for the medical-marijuana program before April 12, 2009, because the application form was not available online until April 8, 2009, two days after his arrest.

 The district court issued its opinion on July 1, 2009, and found that defendant had not satisfied the requirements for stating the defense.
-It noted that defendant did not provide evidence to show that a physician had approved his use of medical marijuana before his arrest or that he had "seriously discussed the use of marijuana as a therapeutic benefit" with Breitenbach between December 2008, when the MMA was enacted, and April 6, 2009, the date of his arrest.
-The court focused on the language of § 8(a)(1) that "A physician has stated that . . . the patient is likely to receive therapeutic or palliative benefit from the medical use of marihuana . . . ."
+It noted that defendant did not provide evidence to show that a physician had approved his medical use of marijuana before his arrest or that he had "seriously discussed the use of marijuana as a therapeutic benefit" with Breitenbach between December 2008, when the MMA was enacted, and April 6, 2009, the date of his arrest.
+The court focused on the language of MCL 333.26428(a)(1) "'a physician has stated that . . . the patient is likely to receive therapeutic or palliative benefit from the medical use of marijuana . . . ."
 It construed that language as requiring a determination by the physician regarding the matter before a patient is arrested for an offense.